Toetje585/Age-of-Empires-Online-Lutris/README.md

 ## Requirements

-For any other not based on debian you need to enable the i386 architecture, please reffer to distro instructions on how to enable them.
+For any other not based distro on debian you need to enable the i386 architecture, please reffer to distro instructions on how to enable them.
 It's recommended to install winehq-stable, winehq-staging and or winehq-devel to the system according to distro guidelines.
+Also make sure the distro is able to make use of .NET Core 3.1 SDK.

 ## Setup